 - The student is expected to be confined at home or hospital bedside for a minimum of four weeks.
-The weeks need not be consecutive. - The student is confined at home or hospital bedside for medical reasons only. - The student's medical condition is documented by a physician licensed 101 to practice in the United States.
+The weeks need not be consecutive. - The student is confined at home or hospital bedside for medical reasons only. - The student must have a current medical condition that is documented by a physician licensed to practice in the United States.
+Except in cases of medically fragile students, potential medical conditions or concerns that students may develop medical conditions do not constitute grounds for GEH program eligibility.